top of page

 Don’t forget too, all the fun that can be had as learners develop practical skills, learn to take risks and collaborate with their fellow forest schoolers, all-the while developing personal resilience and an understanding of the natural world.

-In our area Forest School takes place in a variety of locations; in school grounds, (where the schools we are working with have used our Community Grant to develop their forest school sites), in parish pocket parks and of course in the Ancient Woodlands within Corby and beyond.
+In our area Forest School takes place in a variety of locations; in school grounds, (where the schools we are working with used our Community Grant to develop their forest school sites), in parish pocket parks and of course in the Ancient Woodlands within Corby and beyond.

 The Forest School Association is the professional body supporting Forest School in the UK, and it is this body that, among other things, regulates training and qualifications for potential Forest School Leaders.